Fist Fight: Critical response

 On Rotten Tomatoes, the film has an approval rating of 25% based on 134 reviews and an average rating of 4.10/10.
 The site's critical consensus reads, "Fist Fight boasts a surplus of comedic muscle but flails lazily, and far too few of its jokes land with enough force to register."
-On Metacritic, the film has a score of 37 out of 100 based on 28 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 37 out of 100 based on 28 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Writing for RogerEbert.com, Glenn Kenny gave the film of 3 out of 4 stars, saying: "Fist Fight stands up, at least a little bit, for storytelling".
+Writing for RogerEbert.com, Glenn Kenny gave the film 3 out of 4 stars, saying: "Fist Fight stands up, at least a little bit, for storytelling".
 In contrast, Richard Roeper gave the film zero out of four stars and wrote that he disliked the film enough to wish for a technical malfunction to disrupt the showing.
 British film critic Mark Kermode called it "Shoddily written, screechingly performed, crude, crass, endurance-testing...
 It's utter, utter, utter rubbish."